vladyslav-n/Apify-sdk-tutorial/README.md

 *What is the main difference between Cheerio and JQuery?*

+jQuery runs in a browser and attaches directly to the browser's DOM.
+Cherio parses html from HTTP responses, the same pages you would get in your browser when you first load a URL.
+The result is the typical $ function, just like in JQuery.

 ***

 *When would you use CheerioCrawler and what are its limitations?*

+CheerioCrawler cannot execute JavaScript so it it is not a good fit for pages the content of which depends much on the dynamic elements.
+Though Cheerio is fast and needs less resources than Puppeteer, so it is a very good choice for the cases where we can avoid difficulties with dynamic content.

 ***

 *What are the main classes for managing requests and when and why would you use one instead of another?*

+There are 3 crawler classes available for use in the Apify SDK.
+BasicCrawler, CheerioCrawler and PuppeteerCrawler.